demoq-demo/mwaa/README.md

 ## Executive Summary

 For MWAA environments with `PRIVATE_ONLY` web server access, Python dependency management requires specific approaches due to network isolation constraints.
-This document outlines best practices and architectural solutions for customer's migration from on-premises Airflow to MWAA.
+This document outlines best practices and architectural solutions for enterprise migration from on-premises Airflow to MWAA.

 ## Current Architecture Analysis